tfpf/hash-drbg/doc/README.md

 * → Error indicator.

 In theory, each of the below functions can error out, so a call to each of them should be followed by a call to this function to check for errors (and disambiguate the return value).
-Assume that any error other than `HDRBG_ERR_INVALID_REQUEST` leaves the pseudorandom number generator in an intermediate state, making it cryptographically insecure for further use.
+Assume that any error other than the invalid request errors leaves the pseudorandom number generator in an intermediate state, making it cryptographically insecure for further use.

-In practice, on a modern system with loads of memory and entropy, `HDRBG_ERR_INVALID_REQUEST` is the only error which you can realistically expect.
+In practice, on a modern system with loads of memory and entropy, the invalid request errors are the only ones which you can realistically expect.

 ---